Whiseb/VerySynh/README.md

 VerySynh is currently in the specification stage.

-Architectural discussions, criticism, implementation ideas, experiments, and contributions are welcome.
+Architectural discussions, constructive criticism, implementation ideas, experiments, and contributions are welcome.

 ---